simplworld/simpl.world.website/_docs/tutorials/multi-player/modelservice.md

 Create a `commands` folder in the `game/management` folder  and add an empty `__init__.py` file.

-Finally, create a `create_default_env.py` script in the `game/management/commands` folder containing this code:
+Create a `create_default_env.py` script in the `game/management/commands` folder containing this code:

 ```python
 import djclick as click